 For the last 20 years, Manchester, England-based DJ Mr. Scruff (named for his scruffy appearance) has lit up dance floors around the globe, known for marathon sets and a deep knowledge of all facets of music, both underground and pop.
-In this latest episode of Fuse's digital series Crate Diggers, Mr. Scruff lets us into his personal stash and shares his philosophies on interacting with his audience.
+In the latest episode of Crate Diggers, Mr. Scruff lets us into his personal stash and shares his philosophies on interacting with his audience.

 He recalls growing up in a household that didn't have many records - but the ones that were present were always important.
 His father loved the blues, his mother loved '60s soul.
 That, and an obsessive habit of listening to famous British DJ John Peel, birthed his interest in music.